 What will it be like?

 The SLB is an integral part of the whole school.
 Hillshott is like lots of other infant schools in the local area.
-Why not come and see for yourself?

 What do the children do?